Electric Six: 2000s

 Valentine addressed the controversy and said, "Some have claimed this video portrays me dancing on Freddie Mercury's grave, but that wasn't the idea.
 Actually it's more like we are resurrecting Mr. Mercury for the duration of the song and his grave is the logical starting point. [...]
 I guess a video like that can be taken the wrong way, but we hadn't looked at it like that. [...]
 Everyone knows we disliked the fact that we had to put this song on our record, so this ridiculous video took a little bit of the sting out of it for us and made it somewhat bearable. [...]
 I definitely respect Freddie and his work."

-In November 2004, drummer M. called it quits, leaving Dick Valentine as the sole original member of the former Wildbunch.
+In November 2004, drummer M. left the band, leaving Dick Valentine as the sole original member of the former Wildbunch.
 Their new drummer, Percussion World (Mike Alonso), had been affiliated with the band and its members for some time, and was named as a permanent member of the band.
 Electric Six finished recording their third album, titled Switzerland, in November 2005 and released it in North America on September 12, 2006.
 The band intended to record a video for every song on the album, "a lot of them...low budget."
-At present, eight videos have been released.

 In May 2007, Swedish bassist Smörgåsbord!
 (Keith Thompson, member of Johnny Headband) joined the band, replacing John R. Dequindre on the bass, who reportedly wished to spend more time on his other musical projects.
 I Shall Exterminate Everything Around Me That Restricts Me from Being the Master, Electric Six's fourth studio album, was released October 9, 2007.
 It has sixteen tracks.
 In the UK the album was released on October 22.
 16 of the 18 tracks recorded were used on the album.
 There were no singles in support of this album; however, the band have had several music videos produced and spread over the internet for a number of tracks on the album.